-Using the basic model the students explored in the activity, "Planet Designer: Kelvin Climb," students will estimate what temperature, pressure, and greenhouse strength Mars would require in order to maintain liquid water on the surface both today, and 3.8 billion years ago.
+Using the basic model the students explored in the activity, "Planet Designer: What's Trending Hot?," students will estimate what temperature, atmospheric thickness, and greenhouse strength Mars would require in order to maintain liquid water on the surface.

 All of Mars' problems began around 4.1 billion years ago when it lost its magnetic field.
 Mars cooled down in its early history, and convection of the molten metal in the interior stopped.
 Convection in the interior of a planet creates a dynamo effect as moving charges circulate.
 Without a convecting molten core, Mars was no longer able to generate a magnetic field.
 The solar wind emanates from the Sun and carries particles as well as the solar magnetic field with it.
 Without a magnetic field, charged particles in the upper atmosphere of Mars can be efficiently carried away by the solar wind, and still are today.
-Astrophysicists estimate the Sun was 30% dimmer around 4 billion years ago, but had an even more vigorous solar wind.